 You can keep your yard safe from unwanted critters by applying a repelling scent every spring.
 You can use items available in your home to make these repelling sprays.

 For example, you can make garlic pest repellent by crushing garlic cloves and squeezing the juice into a bottle.
 Fill it with a dishwater soap and spray it near the groundhog burrows.

 You can make the same solutions using cayenne pepper or red pepper.
 Keep the solution potent by not diluting it too much.
-Usually, mix 2–3 teaspoon pepper with a quarter amount of water and fill it in a pepper spray bottle.
+Usually, mix 2–3 teaspoons of pepper with a quarter amount of water and fill it in a pepper spray bottle.

 It’s safe to use a homemade organic repellent than using harmful chemicals.
 This homemade repellent is non-toxic and doesn’t harm soils, making it suitable to use around vegetable plants and fruits.

 Groundhogs are naturally scared of humans and don’t like human proximity.
 You can spread short human hair clippings to areas where groundhogs visit to deter them from coming back.